fuzzylabs/website/hugo/content/about.md

 ---
 title: "About Us | Fuzzy Labs"
-articletitle: "Who are Fuzzy Labs?"
+articletitle: "Your in house MLOps team"
 description: ""
-metadescription: "Who are Fuzzy Labs?"
+metadescription: "Your in house MLOps team"
 draft: false
 layout: about
 ---